 The Religious Studies Project (RSP) is an international collaborative enterprise producing weekly podcasts with leading scholars on the social-scientific study of religion.
-Since January 2012 we have released over 250 interviews (of around 30 minutes) on cutting-edge theoretical, methodological and empirical issues, which is available through the website, iTunes and other portals.
-In addition to the podcasts, the website also features weekly essays, roundtable discussions, book reviews, resources, and conference reports, plus our weekly digest of opportunities (jobs, journals, conferences, etc).
+Since January 2012 we have released over 250 interviews (of around 30 minutes) on cutting-edge theoretical, methodological and empirical issues, which is available through the website, weekly essays, roundtable discussions, book reviews, resources, and conference reports, plus our weekly digest of opportunities (jobs, journals, conferences, etc).
 Find out more about our international team here.
 The Religious Studies Project is produced by The Religious Studies Project Association (SCIO), a Scottish Charitable Incorporated Organisation (charity number SC047750).
 Our constitution can be viewed here.

 The RSP was launched in 2012 by Christopher R. Cotter (University of Edinburgh) and David G. Robertson (The Open University) to help disseminate contemporary issues in RS to a wider audience and provide a resource for undergraduate students of RS, their teachers, and interested members of the public.
 We aim to provide engaging, concise and reliable accounts of the most important concepts, traditions, scholars and methodologies in the contemporary study of religion, without pushing a religious or nonreligious agenda or resorting to presenting “fact files” about “World Religions”.
 You can view a short video clip with the founders explaining their motivation here,

-The RSP is a non-profit charitable organisation supported by the British Association for the Study of Religions (BASR), North American Association for the Study of Religion, and the International Association for the History of Religions.
-You can support us by buying your books etc through our Amazon Associates links, or by making a one-off or regular donation, and can follow us on Twitter, Facebook and iTunes.
+The RSP is a non-profit charitable organisation supported by the British Association for the Study of Religions (BASR), Amazon Associates links, or by making a one-off or regular donation, and can follow us on Twitter, Facebook and iTunes.

 We have a lot of ideas for the future, and we hope to continue complementing the excellent journals, conferences, associations and other resources already out there representing our field.
 Our aim is to always keep pushing boundaries, challenging disciplinary norms, and helping RS research get the increased exposure and engagement it deserves.
 Please get in touch with comments, ideas, opportunities, ideas, and cake recipes.